-- Only in 2014 200 hominid fossils have been found.
+- Only in 2014 200 hominin fossils have been found.
 This figures doubles the total number of human fossils extracted from the rest of sites worldwide.

-Another Atapuerca site, Gran Dolina, has provided 80 fossils belonging to 6 individuals from 800,000 years B.P. classified as a new species, Homo antecessor.
+Gran Dolina has provided more than 100 fossils of 6 individuals from 800,000 years ago classified as a new species, Homo antecessor.
 They are one of the largest set of the oldest fossils in Western Europe.

-Another Atapuerca site, Sima del Elefante, has provided the oldest human fossil in Western Europe, dated 1.3 million years.
+Sima del Elefante has provided one of the oldest human fossils in Western Europe, dated to 1.3 million years.

 Not only Paleolithic but Atapuerca also has more than 200 Neolithic sites in a 314 km2 area.

 Overall, Atapuerca shows a human occupation since 1.3 million years B.P. until Roman age in the 4th century.